neener/pollmatic-app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Dependencies

-* Ruby version => ruby 2.3.1
+- Ruby 2.3.1
-* Rails version => Rails 5.0.1
+- Rails 5.0.1
+- SQLite

+## Installation

-* Configuration => You will need Oauth Github application credentials (client id and client secret) You need to provide a .env file with the name of the variable values
+In order for Oauth to work you will need to create an .env file with the following values set:

-* Database creation => sqlite3

-* Database initialization => rake db:create db:migrate
+- GITHUB_APP_ID
+- GITHUB_APP_SECRET

+## Contributing

+If you want to contribute to this project fork the respository and submit a pull request.

+## License

+This project is licensed under the MIT license agreement.

 # pollmatic-app